oaoutpost0/alog/README.md

-# alog
+# aLog

-ALog is a simplest form of leveled logger based on standard `log.Logger`.
+aLog is a simplest form of leveled logger based on standard `log.Logger`.

 ## Usage